Rush of Ikorr Rule Book v1.1

 Infusions:

-Infusions imbue champions with the mysterious power of Ikorr!
+Infusions imbue champions with the mysterious power

 Infusions can be added to any champion with an Infusion Allowance value.
 The Infusion Requirement on the Infusion must be equal to or less than the Infusion Allowance on the champion.